 It's funny how a couple of social media posts stand out in a short space of time with ladies saying the same thing: Why do I feel so ill?
 What is causing it?
 The Dr doesn't know, how do I resolve it?

 When you're stuck in this position it's not only your body but your mind too feeling this way, and then your emotions decline, and you're stuck in a rut and can't see how to get out.
-It's a horrible place to be, and if you're not the adventurous type to seek differing therapies you may not ever find a way forwards.
-You may even have such crippling anxiety that you don't want to leave the house; so thank heavens for internet and delivery as you can get help posted to you.
+It's a horrible place to be, and if you're not the adventurous type to seek different therapies you may not ever find a way forwards.
+You may even have such crippling anxiety that you don't want to leave the house.
+I'm going to explain what Bleurgh is and what you can do about it!

 Whenever something is wrong, we seek out new ways to try and resolve what is going on in our bodies and for that I'm really grateful otherwise I don't know how I would have lived life if I was still in my 20 something state!

-Firstly though I'm going to explain some of the underlying reasons why you're just not feeling yourself, and why you're feeling sluggish, nauseous, unmotivated or not be able to shake brain fog.
-If you've lost your motivation it's difficult to carve a new path, but hopefully some of what I talk about today will give you a lightbulb moment, and then enable you to seek out help (and you can receive part of it by post).
+Firstly I'm going to explain some of the underlying reasons why you're just not feeling yourself, and why you're feeling sluggish, nauseous, unmotivated or not be able to shake brain fog.
+If you've lost your motivation it's difficult to carve a new path, but hopefully some of what I talk about today will give you a lightbulb moment!

 You know that your hormones are altering and this can create havoc in a lot of areas in your body and very importantly your mind, so we'll look at what the 2 main protagonists - progesterone and oestrogen are affecting and then what's out of kilter in your main organs (that's the chinese medicine part).